MayMeow/musiclisten/README.md

 - If the cache is fresher than `LASTFM_CACHE_MINUTES`, the cached payload is used to avoid another HTTP request.
 - When the cache is stale (or missing) the build fetches `user.getrecenttracks` from the Last.fm REST API, normalizes the response, saves it to `.cache/lastfm.json`, and exposes it to templates.
 - Any API failures fall back to the last good cache (if present) and emit a warning banner in the UI.
+- `_data/history.js` performs a multi-page fetch (up to `LASTFM_HISTORY_PAGES` × 200 tracks) to build the `/history/` archive, storing the expanded payload in `.cache/history.json` with the same TTL behavior.

+## History page
+- `src/history.njk` renders a table-style archive that can include up to 1,000 tracks out of the box (5 pages × 200).
+Increase `LASTFM_HISTORY_PAGES` if you want to go deeper, keeping in mind the trade-off between build time and API rate limits.
+- The navigation in `layouts/base.njk` now links to the new page so you can jump between the live dashboard and the archive.

 ## Custom Bootstrap build
 - `src/styles/main.scss` imports Bootstrap’s Sass entrypoint with custom color, typography, and layout tweaks.